comit-network/comit-rs/.github/ISSUE_TEMPLATE/feature-bug-request.md

 ---
-name: Feature/Bug Request
+name: Feature Request
 about: Suggest an idea for this project

 ---

 **Summary**
-A human readable summary of the feature request/bug report.
+A human readable summary of the feature request request.

 **Open questions:**
 * Add a list of questions which need to be answered in combination to this ticket.